 There are two circumstances where employers are likely to have to contribute additional funds:

-Co-investment rate: For employers who do not pay the levy, and those who pay the levy but do not have sufficient funds in their digital account to cover the training and assessment costs in a particular month, the government propose that the employer co-invests 10% of the costs, with government paying the remaining 90%.
+Co-investment rate: For employers who do not pay the Levy, and those who pay the Levy but do not have sufficient funds in their digital account to cover the training and assessment costs in a particular month, the Government proposes that the employer co-invests 10% of the costs, with Government paying the remaining 90%.

-Small employers: The government propose to pay 100% of the apprenticeship training costs for small employers (those with fewer than 50 employees) where the apprentice is a 19-24 year old care-leaver or is 19-24 years of age and has a Local Authority Education, Health and Care plan.
+Small employers: The Government proposes to pay 100% of the apprenticeship training costs for small employers (those with fewer than 50 employees) where the apprentice is a 19-24 year old care-leaver or is 19-24 years of age and has a Local Authority Education, Health and Care plan.

-Extra support for apprentices aged 16-18 years of age, 19-24 year old care-leavers and those who have an Education, Health and Care plan: The government recognise there are additional costs associated with supporting younger apprentices, young care-leavers and young adults with additional learning needs.
-The government therefore propose to make an additional payment of £1,000 to employers and a further £1,000 to training providers to help with these extra costs and ensure all individuals have the opportunity to benefit from an apprenticeship.
+Extra support for apprentices aged 16-18 years of age, 19-24 year old care-leavers and those who have an Education, Health and Care plan: The Government recognises there are additional costs associated with supporting younger apprentices, young care-leavers and young adults with additional learning needs.
+The Government therefore proposes to make an additional payment of £1,000 to employers and a further £1,000 to training providers to help with these extra costs and ensure all individuals have the opportunity to benefit from an apprenticeship.

-Learning support: The government propose to pay training providers up to £150 per month plus additional funds based on evidenced need to support the provision of extra learning support for apprentices with conditions such as dyslexia, learning difficulties or disabilities.
+Learning support: The Government proposes to pay training providers up to £150 per month plus additional funds based on evidenced need to support the provision of extra learning support for apprentices with conditions such as dyslexia, learning difficulties or disabilities.

 Apprenticeships are available at all levels and offer valuable transferable skills which are beneficial to both the apprentice and the employer.
-If you already offer in-house training we can work together to look at the best options to maximise your ROI and the impact of the Levy, together with how you could accredit or validate your existing programme.
+If you already offer in-house training, we can work with you to look at the best options to maximise your ROI and the impact of the Levy,help you develop your workforce strategy, and explore with you how you could accredit or validate your existing programme.

-If an apprenticeship isn't currently available for your sector we can work together with you and a group of employers to take advantage of the exciting opportunity to develop one.
+If an apprenticeship isn't currently available for your sector we can work together with you and a group of employers to take advantage of the exciting opportunity to develop a bespoke course.

-Transfer of digital funds: From 2018 the government intend to allow levy-paying employers to transfer up to 10% of the annual funds entering their digital accounts to other employers on the digital system.
+Transfer of digital funds: From 2018, the Government intends to allow levy-paying employers to transfer up to 10% of the annual funds entering their digital accounts to other employers on the digital system.
 For example, to help with training and supporting their supply chains.